 Where to Stay in and Around Salem, Massachusetts

-If you’re wondering where to stay in Salem, Ma, then you came to the right place.
-We’ve included some of the best Salem hotels and the best hotels in other nearby towns too, and you’ll find some rental properties listed as well.
+If you’re wondering where to stay in Salem, Ma, you have come to the right place.
+We’ve included some of the best Salem hotels and the best hotels in other nearby towns, and you’ll find some rental properties listed.

+Salem is about fifteen minutes from Peabody, Marblehead, Danvers, Beverly, and Lynn, so the short drive may be worth your savings.
 We’ve included accommodation options in each of those towns here too.
-And, if you’re also planning to visit Boston, you might want to choose somewhere between Salem and Boston for ease.
+And, if you’re also planning to visit Boston, you might want to choose between Salem and Boston for ease.

 When it comes down to it, it all depends on your personal preferences.
-You’ll have a great trip to Salem no matter where you decide to stay.
-Start by determining how much you wish to spend on accommodations per night and then you can move forward from there.
+You’ll have a great trip to Salem, wherever you decide to stay.
+Start by determining how much you wish to spend on accommodations per night, and then you can move forward from there.

 Hampton Inn Salem Boston